Sohamtam46/BlackJack-Game-CP-Project/README.md

-# Capstone-Projects
+# BlackJack Game

-Contains all the capstone projects from the 100 days of code Udemy course
+The game is created as part of the 100 days to code udemy course.
+This is a capstone project.

+It uses functions, lists and for,while loop.